An electric-plane pioneer has a plan to transform package delivery. It might work.

 They argue eVTOLs could reduce road traffic and save time and emissions for the 36 million packages shipped daily.

 Clark has a colorful backstory.
 An engineering major, he paused Harvard to follow the barnstorming minor league circuit.
-(At 6′6″, he was what the hockey world genteelly calls an enforcer; he was signed by the Caps but never made the big club.)
+(At 6-foot-6, he was what the hockey world genteelly calls an enforcer; he was signed by the Caps but never made the big club.)
 He returned to graduate and founded several companies while seeking backers for his burgeoning airplane designs and growing flying habit.

 A second story in the Beta building — business staffers on one side, engineers on the other — is horseshoed around a hangar beneath, where multiple aircraft sit in various stages of tinkering.
 The hangar opens to the runway, allowing test flights over Lake Champlain and the Adirondacks beyond.

-Its pieces de resistance are the models of the “Alia."
+Its pièces de résistance are the models of the “Alia."
 The eVTOL is a curious, birdlike thing, which makes sense as it is modeled after the long-flight Arctic Tern.

 UPS has signed a letter of intent to buy 150 Alias, with the first 10 due to start arriving in 2024.
 The company hopes to attract others, from FedEx to the U.S. Postal Service.
 Amazon, meanwhile, is an investor.
 (Amazon founder Jeff Bezos owns The Washington Post.)